Villanova Wildcats men's basketball: Steve Lappas era (1992–2001)

 Lappas compiled a very respectable record of 174–110 (.613) during his years at Villanova.
 The 1994 and 1995 teams, led by Kerry Kittles, Jason Lawson, Eric Eberz, and Alvin Williams, won the NIT and Big East tournaments, respectively.
 The 1995 Big East tournament title was capped by a decisive victory over a Connecticut team that had been ranked Number 1 during the regular season before being defeated on the Huskies home court by Villanova.
 This represents the one and only time Villanova won the original Big East tournament before the Conference was reconfigured in 2013.
-However, five nights after their victory in the 1995 Big East Championship, the Wildcats lost a triple-overtime thriller to underdog Old Dominion on St. Patrick's Night in Albany, New York in a 1st round NCAA game many Villanova fans consider the most painful loss in Villanova history.

 Under Coach Lappas, Villanova reached the NCAA tournament in 1995, 1996, 1997, and 1999, compiling a disappointing 2–4 record and never advancing beyond the second round.
 After a 2001 First round NIT loss at Minnesota, junior center Michael Bradley announced he was forgoing his final year of eligibility to enter the NBA draft, essentially leaving Villanova without a returning star player.
 Shortly thereafter, Hofstra coach and former Massimino assistant Jay Wright became available, and the Administration decided a coaching change would benefit all parties.
 Lappas left Villanova to pursue other opportunities, ultimately becoming a respected television analyst for CBS coverage of NCAA basketball, and has been welcomed back with open arms to the Villanova basketball family.

 Notable players in the Lappas era include Michael Bradley, Kerry Kittles, Jason Lawson, Tim Thomas, John Celestand and Alvin Williams and Eric Eberz.

-During the Lappas-era, Villanova began playing a few major home games at the Wells Fargo Center beginning in 1996.
+During the Lappas-era, Villanova began playing a few major home games at Xfinity Mobile Arena beginning in 1996.
 Villanova's first game in the new arena was a December 1996 loss to the Duke Blue Devils.
-Wells Fargo Center was known as the CoreStates Center, the First Union Center, and the Wachovia Center before it adopted the Wells Fargo Center name.
+Xfinity Mobile Arena was known as the CoreStates Center, the First Union Center, the Wachovia Center, and the Wells Fargo Center before it adopted its current name.